aws-samples/serverless-patterns/eventbridge-pipes-dynamodbstream-to-lambda-with-stepfunction-enrichment/README.md

     sam deploy --guided
     ```
 1. During the prompts:
-    * Enter a stack name: eg. eventbridge-pipes-dynamodbstream-to-lambda-with-stepfunction-enrichment
+    * Enter a stack name: eg. eventbridge-pipes-ddb-lambda-sfn-enrich
     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.